beyarkay/masters-thesis/src/04_methodology.md

 # Experimental Procedure

-Experiments will be conducted so as to answer the research questions posed in the Introduction\footnote{ Section reference to be added when the introduction is written <!-- TODO: Add section reference --> }.
+Experiments will be conducted so as to answer the research questions posed in the Introduction\footnote{Section reference to be added when the introduction is written}<!-- TODO: Add section reference -->.
 As each model type has a different hyperparameter space, the experiments for each of the five model types will be performed separately.
 Additionally, there will be experiments for 5-, 50-, and 51-class datasets.